digitaltrails/vdu_controls/README.md

   * Fix infinite-loop when altering an existing FIFO lux-meter in the Lux-Dialog.
   * Fix the refresh of the LuxDialog meter-readout/plot when changing to a new meter.
   * Apply context-aware defaults to the LuxDialog device file-chooser.
+  * Improve/fix the handling of displays/laptop-displays that may be detected but lack proper DDC.

 * 2.0.0
   * Added an optional D-Bus interface to ddcutil for up to 10x faster response times.